Vulpes19/Breakout_cpp/README.md

 in development...

-the include and lib folder for that has SDL files isn't pushed to this repo.
+the include and lib folder that has SDL files isn't pushed to this repo.